 The fact that unripe mangoes have more antioxidants and vitamin C than ripe mangoes, make them effective in the protection of the body against cancer and cardiovascular diseases.

 Some studies also reveal that unripe mangoes is an effective treatment for scurvy, which is often characterised by bleeding gums, rashes, bruising, weakness and fatigue.
 This is because raw mango is extremely rich in vitamin C, the deficiency of which causes scurvy.
-The same vitamin also promotes elasticity in blood vessels and promotes formation of red blood cells.
+The same vitamin also promotes elasticity in blood vessels and promotes the formation of red blood cells.

 YOU SHOULD NOT MISS THESE HEADLINES FROM NIGERIAN TRIBUNE